singerla/pptx-automizer/README.md

 - **Unsupported media**: You can also take a look at the `ppt/media`-directory of an inflated `.pptx`-file.
 If you discover any unusual file formats, remove or replace the files by one of the [known types](https://github.com/singerla/pptx-automizer/blob/main/src/enums/content-type-map.ts).
 - **Broken animation**: Pay attention to modified/removed shapes which are part of an animation.
 In case of doubt, (temporarily) remove all animations from your template. (see [#78](https://github.com/singerla/pptx-automizer/issues/78))
 - **Proprietary/Binary contents** (e.g. ThinkCell): Walk through all slides, slideMasters and slideLayouts and seek for hidden Objects.
 Hit `ALT+F10` to toggle the sidebar.
+- **Chart datasheet won't open** If you encounter an error message on opening a chart's datasheet, please make sure that the data table (blue bordered rectangle in worksheet view) of your template starts at cell A:1.
+If not, open worksheet in Excel mode and edit the table size in the table draft tab.

 If none of these could help, please don't hesitate to [talk about it](https://github.com/singerla/pptx-automizer/issues/new).